fastStats-org/backend/README.md

     - **404**: Project not found
     - **409**: Duplicate project
 - **Query Parameters** (optional):
-    - **userId**: only rename the project if it is owned by the specified user
+    - **ownerId**: only rename the project if it is owned by the specified user/org
 - **Details**:
     - Replace `{projectId}` with the ID of the project to rename.
     - Replace `{newName}` with the new name for the project.